verticalsync/Sunroof/README.md

 ## Building from Source
 Packaging will create builds in the dist/ folder
 > [!NOTE]
-> On Windows contribution, You will get test errors about venmic, you can ignore these as it's a linux only module.
+> On Windows, You will get test errors about venmic, you can ignore these as it's a linux only module.

 ```sh
 git clone https://github.com/verticalsync/Sunroof